jeffwindsor/dotfiles/README.md

    └── nvim
 </pre>

-When a configuration folder is "added" to the current system, stow will link the highest file/folder appropriate
+When a configuration folder is "added" to the current system, stow will link the highest file/folder appropriate based on current files in the target directory.

 <pre>
 ~/.config